Key Takeaways:

 You may wind up with a 40/60 split, but it’s also possible the court will determine a 50/50 division is fair.

-Ultimately, the debt division decision accounts for need, earning potential, and other factors.
+Ultimately, the debt division decision takes into account need, earning potential, and other factors.
 Exceptions to this include things like gifts or inheritances.

 Related Reading: How Is Property Divided?